 Food to Avoid During Pregnancy

 Deli Meat: Deli meats have been known to be contaminated with listeria, which can cause miscarriage.
-Listeria has the ability to cross the placenta and may infect the baby leading to infection or blood poisoning, which may be life-threatening.
+Listeria has the ability to cross the placenta and may infect the baby, which could lead to infection or blood poisoning and may be life-threatening.
 If you are pregnant and you are considering eating deli meats, make certain that you reheat the meat until it is steaming .

 Fish with Mercury: Fish that contain high levels of mercury should be avoided.
 Mercury consumed during pregnancy has been linked to developmental delays and brain damage.
 A sample of these types of fish include: shark, swordfish, king mackerel, and tilefish.
 Canned, chunk light tuna generally has a lower amount of mercury than other tuna, but still should only be eaten in moderation.
 Certain types of fish used in sushi should also be avoided due to high levels of mercury.
 Please see Mercury in Fish for specific types of fish and further information on how to calculate mercury levels.